maxvas/SciLyx/README.md

 SciLyx is a text editor with embedded versions control.
 SciLyx based on LyX, but has a number of improvements:

   - SciLyx has a file manager, that allows you to work with a lyx files from git repo using GUI
-  - You can draw charts with mathematical graphics
+  - SciLyx has an GUI to draw charts with mathematical graphics
-  - You can store images directly in lyx document
+  - SciLyx stores images directly in lyx document
   - SciLyx has an API to write a plugins for extending it's features

 ### Requirements
-Please, install this before building SciLyx:
+Install it before building SciLyx:
   - Qt5
   - CMake
   - git